psam21/cb/docs/project-rules-and-memories.md

 # Project Rules and Memories Summary

 ## Overview
-This document consolidates the established rules, preferences, and memories for the CBC3 project based on user interactions and project patterns.
+This document consolidates the established rules, preferences, and memories for the CultureBridge project based on user interactions and project patterns.

 ## Development Workflow Rules